ARM-software/arm-trusted-firmware/docs/firmware-design.md

 2. Cold boot
 -------------

 The cold boot path starts when the platform is physically turned on.
-One of the CPUs released from reset is chosen as the primary CPU, and the remaining CPUs are considered secondary CPUs.
+If `COLD_RESET_SECONDARY=1`, one of the CPUs released from reset is chosen as the primary CPU, and the remaining CPUs are considered secondary CPUs.
 The primary CPU is chosen through platform-specific means.
 The cold boot path is mainly executed by the primary CPU, other than essential CPU initialization executed by all CPUs.
 The secondary CPUs are kept in a safe platform-specific state until the primary CPU has performed enough initialization to boot them.

+Refer to the [Reset Design] for more information on the effect of the `COLD_RESET_SECONDARY` platform build option.

 The cold boot path in this implementation of the ARM Trusted Firmware is divided into five steps (in order of execution):